bo3b/3Dmigoto/FC4/README.md

 - Repair tool flame is misaligned, and can't be fixed without breaking other flames.

-- Windows & doors of buildings sometimes appear brighter than they should.

 Notes
 -----
 If you find any rendering issues please post on [the forum thread][3], and be